apocalyptech/animalwellsave/README.md

  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
  - Added `--debug` output to show data offsets within the savegame
+ - Converted info report to use columns for long lists of data, and added a `-1`/`--single-column` argument to revert to one item per line.
  - Info-reporting tweaks:
    - Added lit-candle report
    - Improved K. Shard reporting